k0nsl/codejab/readme.txt

 Installation
 ----------------------
-1. Edit code/app/config/database.php and code/app/config/app.php
-2. Upload contents of code/ to the server
+1. Upload contents to the server
-3. Import contents of database.sql to your database
-4. Login and add content admin panel is at /admin/ and default user pass is admin / admin, you should prolly change that
+2. Visit your domain.com/install/ to Install the CMS
+3. Edit Line 50 of /contact/contact.php if you wish to use the AJAX Contact form

 Mods / Customizing
 ------------------------------------------